Strafe153/liqpay_rs/README.md

 ## Note
 Users of this crate are responsible for ensuring that their usage complies with LiqPay's Terms of Service.
-Do not use LiqPay's trademarks, logos, or branding without permission.
+Do NOT use LiqPay's trademarks, logos, or branding without permission.